antoniosql/easy_batchai_pytorch/README.md

 ![](00_doc/img/batchai_flow.png?raw=true "Batch AI architecture")

-where the workflow flow is as follows:
+where the workflow is as follows:

 1. The data engineer:
     * ingests the unstructured data into the data lake (Azure blob store) landing directory